 If you've… been caught short

-Australians are banking money at a record rate, with research showing household savings as a share of gross disposable income reached a high of 7.9% this year, compared to 2.7% in the prior year6.
+Australians are banking money at a record rate, with research showing household savings as a share of gross disposable income reached a high of 7.9% in 2020, compared to 2.7% in 20196.
 But while this is the average, it’s certainly not true for all households.

 Data collected by the Australian Bureau of Statistics in August 2020 showed that 14% of Australian households fear they will not be able to pay their bills on time under current economic conditions7, and that 64% of the Australians receiving the JobKeeper payment were receiving less income than their usual pay.
 These concerns spotlight the need that now, more than ever, is the time to have savings tucked away for a rainy day.